How Will the Changes on the Law of Foreigners Affect the Croatian Labour Market?

 The ratio of domestic to foreign workers is changing

 Until now, the ratio of foreign to domestically employed persons in Croatian stood at 3:1 for working permits in professions that are not considered deficient, while for the deficient professions, only 8% of workers have to be domestic, translating to app.
 12:1 ratio.
-According to the new changes, the ratio is changing towards 1:1 from 3:1, but only when it comes to small Croatian companies.
-According to the latest info, this would mean that if a company employs 50 domestic workers, it would only receive 50 working permits instead of 150 like before.
-If it employs 100, 150, etc. it’s the same story ratio story.
-However, if it employs 250 people or more, the requirements are lifted.
+With the new changes, the ratio will change from 1:1 to 3:1, but only when it comes to small Croatian companies.
+Furthermore, according to the latest info, this would mean that if a company employs 50 domestic workers, it would only receive 50 working permits instead of 150 like before.
+If it employs 100, 150, etc., the same ratio is applied.
+However, if it employs 250 people or more, these requirements are lifted.

 This change was made to ensure that many smaller companies that were abusing the system with the working permits were more regulated.
 On the other hand, this kind of intervention destroys small companies and their ability to both innovate and reduce costs, especially in professions where there is a huge lack of domestic workers.
 All this while favoring larger companies, which while positive for them, is not the way to go to boost overall economic growth.
 As the saying goes, “Competition breeds excellence”.